 - Did you remember to raise your hand if you had something to share?

 - How was your listening when someone else was speaking?

 - Overall, did you try your absolute best today?

 After each question, I’d pause and allow students to reflect and rate themselves by putting their “thumb to tummy” so that they weren’t concerned with other people looking at them, and 99% of the time my students honestly reflected their behavior.
 In an effort to try something new, I first decided that a few select classes needed to go through this self-assessment more often.

 Now for some classes (some of my 1st graders in particular), even pausing to self-check after each activity wasn’t enough.
 They needed to further understand, acknowledge, and own their actions.
 So I formulated a simple worksheet and cut short my lessons so there was at least 10 minutes toward the end for them to spend in self-reflection.
 At the top of the worksheet was the last line of the school pledge (the pledge in its entirety is posted in each classroom and spoken aloud by students every morning), followed by blank lines for students to write 3 things that they did during music class that aligned or didn’t align with the school pledge and music class rules.
-To help hone their focus, I would often list on the board what I wanted them to briefly reflect and write about, depending on the music activities for that day.
-For example:
+To help hone their focus, I would often list example prompts on the board of what they could briefly reflect and write about, depending on the music activities for that day:

-- Did you keep your hands to yourself?
+- Did I keep my hands to myself?

 “That was fantastic singing!
 Keep it up so you can write that on your paper later!”

 “Oh, it would be so great if you could write later on that you kept your body in control today...come on, you can do it!”